How to Build an Online Community

 Online community building requires the right platform.
 Just as you scoured high and low for the best platform to sell your online courses, you should dedicate as much time to finding a platform for your community.

-While you can always rely on preexisting online community platforms like Facebook Groups or LinkedIn Groups, you can also create your own forum on any online hosting service.
+While you can always rely on preexisting online community platforms like Facebook Groups or LinkedIn Groups, you can also create your own forum on any online hosting service if you're wondering how to build an online community on a smaller and more personal scale.

-Platforms like Discourse, Circle, Disciple, Discord, Mighty Networks, Hivebrite, and Thinkific have also proven themselves as viable options.
+Platforms like Discourse, Circle, Disciple, Discord, Mighty Networks, Hivebrite, and Thinkific have also proven themselves as viable options for building online communities. .

-Other services, like Discord, don’t charge and are more inclusive, although community members must still have an account to join and participate.
+Other services, like Discord, don’t charge to use most features (there are optional paid upgrades) although community members must still have an account to join and participate.

-The next consideration is accessibility.
+The next consideration when building an online community is accessibility.
 You can more easily sway members to join a well-known platform than a small one they’re unfamiliar with.
+Of course, this should go without saying, but it should be free for members to join.

 If you have to change platforms as your community grows, you risk losing some members forever as the community fractures during the migration.